mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 <img src="/assets/airbnb_analysis/regression_feature_importance_rf.png" alt="Feature importance: Gini importance values of the random forests model" width="600"/>
 </p>

-Note that only the top-30 features are shown; these account for 90% of the accumulated Gini importance (all 122 variables would account for 100%).
+Note that only the top-30 features are shown; these account for almost 89% of the accumulated Gini importance (all 353 variables would account for 100%).

 But how does increasing the value of each feature affect the price: does it contribute to an increase in price or a decrease?
 That can be observed in the following diagram, similar to the previous one.
 In contrast to the former, here the 30 regression coefficients with the largest magnitude are plotted - red bars are associated with features that decrease the price when they are increased, i.e., negative coefficients.